magic3007/JOS/report/lab4.md

    On the other hand, he recovery of context switching happens in `kern/env.c:env_run` and `kern/env.c:env_pop_tf`, which restores the general registers, `es`, `ds` by software instruction, and `eip`, `cs`, `eflags`, `esp`, `ss` by `iret`.

+> *Challenge!* Add a less trivial scheduling policy to the kernel, such as a fixed-priority scheduler that allows each environment to be assigned a priority and ensures that higher-priority environments are always chosen in preference to lower-priority environments.
+If you're feeling really adventurous, try implementing a Unix-style adjustable-priority scheduler or even a lottery or stride scheduler.
+(Look up "lottery scheduling" and "stride scheduling" in Google.)
+>
+> Write a test program or two that verifies that your scheduling algorithm is working correctly (i.e., the right environments get run in the right order).
+It may be easier to write these test programs once you have implemented `fork()` and IPC in parts B and C of this lab.

+>  *Challenge!* The JOS kernel currently does not allow applications to use the x86 processor's x87 floating-point unit (FPU), MMX instructions, or Streaming SIMD Extensions (SSE).
+Extend the `Env` structure to provide a save area for the processor's floating point state, and extend the context switching code to save and restore this state properly when switching from one environment to another.
+The `FXSAVE` and `FXRSTOR` instructions may be useful, but note that these are not in the old i386 user's manual because they were introduced in more recent processors.
+Write a user-level test program that does something cool with floating-point.

+​

 > ​    **Exercise 7.** Implement the system calls described above in `kern/syscall.c` and make sure `syscall()` calls them.
 You will need to use various functions in `kern/pmap.c` and `kern/env.c`, particularly `envid2env()`.
 For now, whenever you call `envid2env()`, pass 1 in the `checkperm` parameter.
 Be sure you check for any invalid system call arguments, returning `-E_INVAL` in that case.
 Test your JOS kernel with `user/dumbfork` and make sure it works before proceeding.

 Follow the guide in `kern/syscall.c` and fill in the function ` sys_exofork `, ` sys_env_set_status `, `sys_page_alloc`, `sys_page_map` and `sys_page_unmap`.
 And then add their dispatchers in `kern/syscall.c:syscall`.